 The trick, as Robbins explains, is to avoid stressing out about the things you can't control and to find the beauty in things instead, but that isn't always as easy as it sounds.
 Right?
 It's tough sometimes.
 If you really want to overcome anxiety and stress, go one step further and take Robbins's 10-day challenge.

 Are you ready to quash anxiety in its tracks?
-Shop some of our favorite mood enhancers below to set the tone and then visit The Tim Ferriss Show to listen to the entire interview.
+Pick up some of our favorite reads on the topic and then visit The Tim Ferriss Show to listen to the entire interview.

 This post was originally published on September 13, 2016, and has since been updated.